 If the grade and/or GPA requirements are not met, the student's status in the program will be reviewed by the faculty.
-Students who fail a single course or have withdrawn from a course(s) may request re-entry following the guidelines below.
+Students who fail a single course, more than one course in a single semester, or have withdrawn from a course(s) may request re-entry following the guidelines below.